OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 I also refactored some bits of our rendering pipeline to make frustum culling and sorting faster.
 Frustum culling can now be performated in multiple threads using [`Parallel.ForEach`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.foreach?view=netframework-4.7.2).
 The FPS impact isn't huge; I measured 5-10% improvement on a quad core Intel i5, but the benefits might be greater on a system with more cores.
 If you know something about optimising frustum-AABB (or sphere) intersections, get in touch!

-Oh, and I also wrote this website and this blog post.
-You can read more about the former from the other blog post we've published today. **LINK HERE**
+Oh, and I also wrote this website and two blog posts.
+You can read more about the former from [the other blog post](/blog/new-website/) we've published today.

 ## Future plans